Indonesia International Auto Show: 2015

 The first edition of the exhibition, the 23rd Gaikindo Indonesia International Auto Show was held from 20 to 30 August 2015, marking its split-off from the Indonesia International Motor Show (IIMS).
 Notably, its run was held alongside the 23rd IIMS at the same time.
 It was followed by its first two roadshow events; Makassar from 25 to 29 November, and later Surabaya from 9 to 13 December.

 Audi, BMW, Chevrolet, Daihatsu, Datsun, Ford, Honda, Hyundai, Jaguar, Land Rover, Mazda, Mercedes-Benz, MINI, Mitsubishi, Nissan, Renault, Smart, Suzuki, Toyota and Volkswagen, whose all previously exhibited in previous years' IIMS, were among the first passenger vehicle brands to join the newly formed exhibition.
 The show also saw Indonesian automotive show debuts to Lexus and Porsche.
 Despite mentioned, Aston Martin and McLaren were represented by exhibits organized by parallel importers, instead of branded exhibits hosted by their companies themselves.
 Proton and Subaru were originally planned to participate the show, but were quietly pulled out shortly thereafter.

-Commercial vehicle brands include recurring IIMS participants from FAW Jiefang, Hino, Isuzu, Mitsubishi Fuso, Tata Motors and UD Trucks.
-Toyota also exhibiting at this section with the Dyna, Hiace and Hilux, representing their commercial vehicle presence again from previous years' IIMS.
+Commercial vehicle brands include recurring IIMS participants from FAW Jiefang, Hino, Isuzu, Mitsubishi Fuso, Tata Motors and UD Trucks, with Toyota were also present in this catergory with the Dyna, Hiace and Hilux.
 Iveco held its Indonesian automotive show debut at this event.
 Maxus, under the partnership with Malaysian distributor The Weststar Group as Weststar Maxus, also joined the exhibition to mark their entry to the Indonesian commercial vehicle market.

-Motorcycles were also included in GIIAS, which were initially never included in previous years' IIMS until starting from the 22nd IIMS in 2014 with Ducati and Triumph.
-While Triumph joined and exhibited in GIIAS, Ducati remains absent from the show for unknown reason, despite being initially confirmed by Seven Events in March.
+Motorcycles were also included in GIIAS, which previously were never included in previous years' IIMS until starting from the 2014 22nd IIMS with Ducati and Triumph.
+Although Triumph joined and exhibited in GIIAS, Ducati was absent for unknown reason, despite Seven Events' initial confirmation of the brand's presence in March.
 Alongside Triumph, Japanese brands such as Honda, Kawasaki and Yamaha, as well Germany's BMW Motorrad, also joined.
 Royal Enfield also joined and used the exhibition to mark their entry to the Indonesian motorcycle market.